andreea-wedata/wesoccer-wordpress-plugin/readme.md

 # WeSoccer Plugin

-##Installation
+## Installation

 Copy the contents of the repository to `/wp-content/plugins/wesoccer`.

-in /wp-content/plugins/wesoccer, run `composer install`.
+In `/wp-content/plugins/wesoccer`, run `composer install`.

-link to a fixture with events: {your SWFL root address}/wesoccer-fixture/?id=1961
+Link to a fixture with events: `{your SWFL root address}/wesoccer-fixture/?id=1961`

-link to a date with fixtures in 3 competitions: {your SWFL root address}/wesoccer-competition/?date=2018-09-15
+Link to a date with fixtures in 3 competitions: `{your SWFL root address}/wesoccer-competition/?date=2018-09-15`

-/* ADDING MATCH DATA TAB TO A TEMPLATE */
+## Adding match data tab to a template

-Paste this snippet at the end of
+At the end of `themes/website-womenspremierleague/includes/css/main-stylesheet.css` , paste the snippet below:

-themes/website-womenspremierleague/includes/css/main-stylesheet.css
+`
 /**
   ===============================
   ---> MAIN THEME OVERRIDES <----